Our Summer 2026 Book Selections!

 Book cover titled "Hudson Bay Bound" with illustrations of two women paddling a canoe, a dog, and polar bears, and a map of the Hudson Bay area depicting a journey from Minnesota to the Arctic.

-Unrelenting winds, carnivorous polar bears, snake nests, sweltering heat, and constant hunger…paddling on a canoe from Minneapolis to Hudson Bay, following the 2,000-mile route, Natalie Warren and Ann Raiho faced unexpected trials and gained new insights about the communities they traveled through and themselves.
+Hudson Bay Bound, by Natalie Warren.
+Paddling on a canoe from Minneapolis to Hudson Bay, following the 2,000-mile route, Natalie Warren and Ann Raiho faced unexpected trials and gained new insights about the communities they traveled through and themselves.

 August